sornas/site-v2/website/pages/gamejam_en.md

 **Saturday the 30th**

 - 6.00pm
-    - Half time review on Discord.
+    - Half time review in Discord.
 - 11.00pm
     - Night-chill with party games.